Varroa Mite: Operation Decker Report & Biosecurity Failure

 "The industry welcomed the investigation because we believed it would provide clarity," Le Feuvre stated.
 "Instead, the final report confirms that the origin of the incursion remains unresolved."

-The New Threat: Pyrethroid-Resistant Varroa
+The 2026 Double Blow: Dealing with the New Pyrethroid-Resistant Varroa Mite!

-The AHBIC’s 4-Point Plan for Biosecurity Reform
+AHBIC’s 4-Point Plan for Reform

 The Australian Honey Bee Industry Council is calling on the Federal Government to turn this "lessons learned" moment into actual policy.
 They are urging immediate action on four critical fronts: